91st Guards Rifle Division: Fourth Vitebsk Offensive

 In late January the 39th Army was transferred to Western Front.
 Severe winter weather and the need to replenish forces delayed further efforts to encircle Vitebsk until late February.
 By the last week of the month the 5th Guards Corps was deployed due east of the city in the Karamidy region, with the 17th and 19th Guards in the line facing the 246th Infantry and the 91st Guards in reserve.
 A renewed offensive was planned to begin on February 29 and in preparation the Corps was moved southward to face the 206th Infantry.
 Before it could begin the commander of the 3rd Panzer Army, Col. Gen. G.-H. Reinhardt, disrupted the plan by shortening his defensive line around the city.
 The STAVKA took this as a preliminary to a full withdrawal from the Vitebsk salient, and ordered a pursuit.
 This soon turned into yet another bloody frontal assault against fixed defenses.
 91st Guards and the 262nd Rifle Division began their "pursuit" on both sides of the highway on March 1 but soon encountered stiff resistance.
 Berzarin committed the remainder of 39th Army but by March 5 it was clear that the operation was a failure, after gaining just several hundred metres (apart from the voluntary withdrawals) at heavy cost.
 This marked the end of major fighting on this sector until summer.
-On May 7 Colonel Rodionov was moved to the post of deputy commander of the 220th Rifle Division and was replaced the next day by Col. Vasilii Ivanovich Kozhanov.
+Rodionov was known for his heavy drinking and 279th Guards Rifle Regiment commander Moisei Mdinaradze recalled that corps commander Ivan Bezugly was always trying to catch him drunk.
+On May 2 Colonel Rodionov was relieved due to his alcoholism and demoted to deputy commander of the 220th Rifle Division.
+His replacement, Colonel Vasily Kozhanov, arrived on the 16 May.
 This officer would be promoted to the rank of major general on May 5, 1945 and would lead the division for the duration of the war.
 He became a Hero of the Soviet Union on April 19 of that year.